 Adding the chocolate to already boiling water allows the chocolate to melt, while preventing the chocolate from possibly burning.

-Step 4: Add the melted chocolate to the batter and mix until fully incorporated, about 3 minutes on medium speed.
+Step 4: Add the melted chocolate and vanilla to the batter and mix until fully incorporated, about 3 minutes on medium speed.

 Waiting for the chocolate to cool before adding to the batter is key, since there are egg yolks in the mixture.
 Adding boiling chocolate to the mix could very well scramble the eggs and that would not be good.